Canimal CAN-USB User Guide

 - Plug in the CAN-USB adapter and check using:

-lsusb dmesg | grep can
+lsusb dmesg | grep can - It should appear as

 - Plug in the CAN-USB adapter and check using: